aquasecurity/kube-bench/README.md

 ## Running kube-bench

-If you run kube-bench directly from the command line you may need to be root / sudo in order to have access to all the config files.
+If you run kube-bench directly from the command line you may need to be root/sudo in order to have access to all the config files.

-kube-bench automatically selects which `controls` to use based on the detected node type and the version of kubernetes a cluster is running.
-This behaviour can be overridden by specifying the `master` or `node` subcommand and the `--version` flag on the command line.
+kube-bench automatically selects which `controls` to use based on the detected node type and the version of Kubernetes a cluster is running.
+This behavior can be overridden by specifying the `master` or `node` subcommand and the `--version` flag on the command line.

-The kubernetes version can also be set with the KUBE_BENCH_VERSION environment variable.
+The Kubernetes version can also be set with the `KUBE_BENCH_VERSION` environment variable.
-The value of `--version` takes precedence over the value of KUBE_BENCH_VERSION.
+The value of `--version` takes precedence over the value of `KUBE_BENCH_VERSION`.

-For example:
-run kube-bench against a master with version auto-detection:
+For example, run kube-bench against a master with version auto-detection:

 ```
 kube-bench master
 ```

-or run kube-bench against a node with the node `controls` for kubernetes version 1.13:
+Or run kube-bench against a node with the node `controls` for Kubernetes  version 1.13:

 ```
 kube-bench node --version 1.13
 ```

-`controls` for the various versions of kubernetes can be found in directories with same name as the kubernetes versions under `cfg/`, for example `cfg/1.13`.
+`controls` for the various versions of Kubernetes can be found in directories with same name as the Kubernetes versions under `cfg/`, for example `cfg/1.13`.
 `controls` are also organized by distribution under the `cfg` directory for example `cfg/ocp-3.10`.